Ascetic Computing

 I think we are very fortunate that Moore’s Law gave up the ghost after we achieved a level of cheap and reliable computation that, in my humble (but firm) opinion, satisfies everything a home computer user might reasonably want to do.

-I realize saying something like that is just begging for people to come at me with the legend, possibly fiction, (computerworld.com) of Bill Gates saying, "640K ought to be enough for anybody."
+I realize saying that is just begging for people to come at me with the legend, possibly fiction, (computerworld.com) of Bill Gates saying, "640K ought to be enough for anybody."

-But while no one could deny that computers were extremely limited in the everyday tasks they could do in 1981 (in part because of the small amount of main memory), I am not convinced we’re similarly constrained now.
+But while no one could deny that computers were extremely limited in the everyday tasks they could do in 1981, in part because of limited main memory, I am not convinced we’re similarly constrained now.

 Are there things I can’t do on this computer?
-Absolutely.
-It’s not great for: 3D rendering, contemporary scientific simulations (e.g. weather, nuclear), or playing triple-A first person shooter games made in the last decade.
+Of course!
+It’s not great for: modern 3D rendering, contemporary scientific simulations (e.g. weather, nuclear), or playing triple-A first person shooter games made in the last decade.
 Sometimes you actually need more power.
-Of course, I get it!

-But what I can do on this old thing is edit documents of arbitrary size in real time, develop software, perform enormous mathematical calculations, process billions of records, and generally perform any action you’d expect to be able to do on a room-filling nation-scale supercomputer laboratory 30 years ago.
+But what I can do on this old thing is edit documents, develop software, perform enormous mathematical calculations, process billions of records, and generally perform any action you’d expect to be able to do on a room-filling nation-scale supercomputer laboratory 30 years ago.
 Again, I posit this is enough for most home computing needs!

 In a loose way: